chitin-io/web/spec/v1/index.md

 Libraries allocating buffers MUST either align buffers appropriately, or state they do not support alignment.

-In the simple case, alignment is implemented by adding 0 bytes after the length.
+In the simple case, alignment is implemented by one or more null bytes (value `0`) after the length.

 When decoding, the 0 lengths are skipped.

 > *Note*: this only works because the decoder also knows the alignment
 > requirements.
-Otherwise, the 0 bytes would be confused for content.
+Otherwise, the padding bytes would be confused for
+> content.

 > *Example*: an encoding of a variable-length message with contents
 > `foo`, where the content is aligned to a 4-byte boundary: